newtyf/api-rps/README.md

 # API-RPS 🥌🧻✂

+## UPDATED
-API for rock papaer scissors game connected with REDIS
+API with Typescriot for rock papaer scissors game connected with MONGO